Maria's Cookbook

 • 4 large Greek pita breads (thick and soft)

-• 1 cup cooked chicken, pork gyros, or souvlaki meat (sliced thin)
+• 1 cup cooked chicken, pork gyros or souvlaki meat, thinly sliced

 • ½ cup shredded lettuce

-• 1 cup shredded Kasseri, Graviera, or mozzarella cheese
+• 1 cup shredded kasseri, graviera or mozzarella

 • 1 tablespoon olive oil